Price: MSRP $849

 A little about Thule: it’s a Swedish company founded in 1942, and it’s exceptionally passionate about creating products — from bike racks, to luggage, to cargo carriers, to strollers, etc. — for active families who enjoy being outside.
 Yes, sports and the outdoors are at the heart of the Thule brand.

-We are super excited about the Thule Urban Glide 2.0 Double, which made its debut in 2018.
+We are super excited about the Thule Urban Glide 2.0 Double, which made its debut in 2018, and just recently got a facelift at the end of 2020 (it’s even sleeker than before!).
 Note that the “2.0” denotes that this is the 2018 model, not the fact that it’s a double.

 This stroller is most often compared to the BOB Revolution Duallie and the Baby Jogger Summit X3 Double.
 I hate to say it (because I’m a big BOB and Baby Jogger fan), but Urban Glide 2 Double performs just as well as these (exceptionally), only it’s also sleeker and less bulky.
 Furthermore, the Glide’s handlebar is better than the rest; like the BOB Pro and Summit X3 Double, it includes a drum handbrake, but it’s ergonomic design is simply overall superior.